The 2019 subject of the baccalauréat section S was the following: European governance since the Maastricht Treaty.

 Plan and development – European governance since the Maastricht Treaty

-We have chosen a 2-part plan to deal with this topic, but with 3 sub-parts each.
+We have chosen a two-part outline to deal with this topic, but with three subparts each.

 I. Making Europe a governed continent